Structural Fat Grafting, also know as autologous fat transfer is a natural-looking and long lasting way of restoring volume to your face or breasts.

 - Breast Augmentation (See Breast Augmentation )

 You may have heard of Microfat Grafting and Nanofat Grafting.
-These are special preparations of the fat using the Tulip system of cannulas and filters which we use exclusively at AZATACA Plastic Surgery.
+These are special preparations of the fat using the Tulip system of cannulas and filters.
 The fat can be processed into small particles to increase the survival rate during grafting.
 Nanofat is a processing technique where the fat is liquefied to a fine solution and used mainly for skin rejuvenation such as correction of dark eye rings, superficial wrinkles and scar.

 Fat Grafting is a more natural and permanent way of restoring volume.
 Fillers last about 6 months to a year and needs to be repeated, whereas fat lasts permanently once its engrafted.
 However, depending on the lifestyle and weight of the patient, the fat may still change with time and it behaves like natural fat.
 As this is autologous fat, which is from your own body, there is no risk of allergy or rejection.
 It is also soft and natural.